What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 Before we get into the right titles, skills, etc. to hire for, let’s look at some big mistakes we’ve seen some SaaS founders make.

-If you don’t you’re going to be in for a lot of trouble.
+If you don't, you're going to be in for a lot of trouble.

 They are used to things like: